grassrootseconomics/org-website/content/Blog/grassroots-support.md

 ---

-### **Final Thoughts: A Future of Economic Resilience**
+### **Final Thoughts: A Future of Cosmo-Local Economic Resilience**

-We are at a tipping point—**will we continue to rely on centralized systems that extract value, or will we build decentralized, community-led economies that regenerate wealth for all?** Grassroots Economics is showing that we **can** do things differently.
+We are at a tipping point—**will we continue to rely on centralized systems that extract value, or will we build decentralized, community-led economies that regenerate wealth for all?** Grassroots Economists all over the world are showing that we **can** do things differently.

 By **donating, staking, creating pools, and learning about Commitment Pooling**, you’re **helping co-create a more resilient world.**